fsmunoz/contributor-site/content/en/blog/2026/ai-conformance-spotlight/ai-conformance-spotlight.md

 **FK: For interested contributors, what’s the best way to get involved with the AI Conformance subproject?**

-We're always looking for new contributors.
+**Janet and Yuan**: We're always looking for new contributors.
 The easiest way to get started is by checking out our main repo at [kubernetes-sigs/ai-conformance](https://github.com/kubernetes-sigs/ai-conformance) and join our [meetings](https://github.com/kubernetes/community/tree/main/sig-architecture#meetings).
 If you're interested in defining new AI Conformance requirements, you can jump into PR reviews or